alexander-zw/alexonscience/README.md

 on the `master` branch, make sure you have no uncommitted chagnes, and run `npm run track` to track update the `deployed` branch.

-Make sure to commit to `origin` after deployment.
+Make sure to commit and push to `origin` after deployment.

-# Architecture
+## Architecture

 This website is written in React, and in particular was created with `create-react-app`.
 The sources are in `src/components/`, styles in `src/styles/`, and tests in `src/tests/`.
 The root